persuasion adaptations

 My aunt really liked this one with Ciaran Hinds and Amanda Root.
 It’s only a 2-hour (or so) feature film, so it’s shorter than the 70s adaptation and features familiar faces like Victoria Hamilton.
 The director is also said to have went with a look for his actors that was “without make-up, and disallowed them from looking too hygienic.”
 Even Root said she liked that this film was shot in chronological order which helped her to see the change and shift in Anne Elliot.

-While I can appreciate a good director trying to find authenticity, this is another I just do not care for.
+While I can appreciate a good director trying to find authenticity, this is another I just do not care for (not because of the aforementioned reasons though).
 Primarily, I think this is rooted in the cast, and the fact that I feel like Anne is infatuated with Wentworth rather than deeply in love.
 But again, maybe that’s just me.
-Find digitally on Amazon Video

 You pierce my soul.